juxor/afaq/markdown/secH2.md

 and the governed?"_ [**Words of a Rebel**, p.
 30]

 In summary, Stack's assertions about Kropotkin's theory of _"Mutual Aid"_ are simply false.
-He simply distorts the source material and shows a total ignorance of Kropotkin's work (which he obviously has not bothered to read before criticising it).
+He distorts the source material and shows a total ignorance of Kropotkin's work (which he obviously has not bothered to read before criticising it).
 A truthful account of _"Mutual Aid"_ would involve recognising that Kropotkin showed it being expressed in both strikes and labour unions and that he saw solidarity between working people as the means of not only surviving within the hostile environment of capitalism but also as